 The application process is handled via the online application system.

 Both the 1 March and 1 August application deadlines are for funding of courses taking place in the following year.
-However, organizers are encouraged to apply at least twelve months before the course takes place.
-This ensures enough time for the proper advertising and promotion of their courses, in the case of acceptance.
+However, organizers are encouraged to apply at least twelve months before the course takes place, to ensure enough time for the proper advertising and promotion of their courses, in the case of acceptance.

 All applications are treated in confidence and only publicized following acceptance of the funding conditions by the organizer.

 Organizers should indicate a provisional timetable that includes session titles with brief explanations of the subjects covered and how they fit together.
 Details of the practical sessions should also be provided.
 The provisional timetable should also include confirmed speakers for each session and the reason for their selection.

 When planning the course, organizers are advised to:

 - encourage students to bring their own samples/data (where appropriate);